OpenDDS/OpenDDS/docs/android.md

 The exact list of libraries to include depend on what features you're using but the basic list of library file for OpenDDS are as follows:

-  - Required Libraries to use OpenDDS
+  - Core OpenDDS library and its dependencies:

    - If not already included because of a separate C++ NDK project, you must include the Clang C++ Standard Library.
 This is located at